News and Events

 - Stacy D. Morris, Texas A&M Veterinary Medical Diagnostic Laboratory, Assistant Agency Director;

-- Dean L. Schneider, Texas A&M Engineering Experiment Station, Co-Director for Gulf Coast Regional Manufacturing Center;
+- Dean L. Schneider, Texas A&M Engineering Experiment Station, Co-Director for Southern Regional Manufacturing Center;

 - Joe D. Smith, Texas A&M Engineering Extension Service, Training Specialist;